Steps to Starting a Small Business: #2 – The Implementation

 You know – the BORING stuff like the legal FORM of your business, choose an accounting method, apply for an EIN, set up a business checking account, order business cards and stationery – yada, yada, yada!

 One of those “yadas” may be to apply for a line of credit or a business loan.
-There’s an open debate raging between the Men with Pens blog and the Berry-Brewer Freelance Agency over the cost associated with starting your small business.
+There’s been a lot of debate over years over the cost associated with starting your small business.

-In this debate, the two sides are debating starting a freelance business.
-Lorna says plan on spending a couple of hundred dollars, while James puts the figure quite a bit higher.
-James estimates intitial start up costs running in the $1,000 – $3,000 range with ongoing expenses at around $275 per month.
+In one online debate, the two sides are arguing over how much it really costs to start a freelance business.
+One side says plan on spending a couple of hundred dollars, while the other puts the figure quite a bit higher in the $1,000 – $3,000 range.

 Chances are, you aren’t a MASTER at all of the jobs you’re going to need performed in your small business, so you should probably plan on farming out at least SOME of the work.